FAQ

 What is oncology massage?

 Oncology massage is a gentle, adaptive form of massage designed specifically for people affected by cancer.
 It takes into account your current health, treatment history, and energy levels to create a session that is safe, supportive, and deeply comforting.
+Whether you’re in treatment now or have been in remission for years, this session can help restore comfort and ease in your body.

 Is massage safe during chemotherapy, radiation, or other treatments?

-Yes—when performed by a trained oncology massage therapist, massage can be safe and beneficial during treatment.
+Yes.
+When performed by a trained oncology massage therapist, massage can be safe and beneficial during treatment.
 Rachel is experienced in adjusting for medical devices, recent surgeries, fatigue, fragile skin, lymph node removal, and more.
 Your comfort and safety are always the top priority.

 What are the benefits of oncology massage?